Ashish013/jekyll-now/_posts/2021-01-16-Hello-World.md

 ## Research Interests

 I'm an inquisitive learner with reserach interests being Deep Learning and Computer Vision.
-I love to read and implement associated research papers.
-Other than that I'm also trying my hands on NLP and Reinforcement learning.
+I love to read and implement associated research papers in these fields.
+When I'm free I also like to involve myself in  a bit of Reinforcement Learning.
-So hence ocassionaly I'll be writing up an explanation blog on topics that beginners often misunderstand in them.
+So hence ocassionaly I'll also be writing up blogs on topics that beginners often misunderstand in them.

 **My Research Interests are summarized as follows:**
 * Image Analysis and Object localization